JoaoBlimping/pigEngine/doNext.md

+# 21/1/2016
+Now I'm making the abstract factory for characters, and then I'll make them work and that.
+Isn't it lovely when you find something you didn't even know you had to do? <3

+# 19/1/2016
+Ok I think regions are kinda done although actually they need more stuff done. then it's time to finish off characters and their two types. once that's done I can make the converter. how exciting that it is actually in sight considering how this part has been a major pain in the dick.
+At least the fighting part won't have as many little fiddly features.

 # 11/1/2016
 before I can make the thing that converts tiled maps into my maps, I have to have created a fair bit of the map functionality.
 The next thing I should do is add named regions that